hugheylab/seeker/readme.md

     Then you can add the following line to ~/.bashrc, ~/.bash_profile, or ~/.zshrc, depending on your OS and shell.

     ```sh
-    REFGENIE="${HOME}/genomes/genome_config.yaml"
+    export REFGENIE="${HOME}/genomes/genome_config.yaml"
     ```

     Then `source` the file and run `refgenie init`.

-1. Optionally, use refgenie to fetch the salmon index files for the mouse and human transcriptomes.
+1. Optionally, use refgenie to fetch the salmon index files for the human and/or mouse transcriptomes.

     ```sh
     refgenie pull hg38/salmon_sa_index